 Nordstrom’s answer to the subscription clothing box is Trunk Club.
 It delivers all the brands found at its parent company's retail stores right to the client’s doorstep without any monthly obligation or hidden fees that come with a regular subscription service.
 It delivers the high quality of garments and accessories that Nordstrom is known for, and Nordstrom Trunk Club’s prices are reflective of that with items typically ranging from around $50 to $300.

-Subscribers get to review the products in their box before they’re shipped, but a comprehensive style quiz at the outset of signing up helps the brand’s stylists hone in on what sizing, colors, garments, and shoe styles the client prefers, among other specificities.
-Trunk Club’s stylists remain available to clients throughout their subscription to note changing preferences and curate the boxes more to the client’s liking.
+Customers get to review the products in their box before they’re shipped, but a comprehensive style quiz at the outset of signing up helps the brand’s stylists hone in on what sizing, colors, garments, and shoe styles the client prefers, among other specificities.
+Trunk Club’s stylists remain available to clients throughout the process to note changing preferences and curate boxes more to the client’s liking.

 Trunk Club offers many different scheduling options.
-You can choose to receive a box every month, every other month, or every third month.
-Each box incurs a $25 styling fee that will be put toward any one of the six to nine garments a subscriber chooses to keep.
+You can choose to receive a box every month, every other month, or even every third month.
+Each box incurs a $25 styling fee that will be put toward any one of the six to nine garments a customer chooses to keep.
 Because Trunk Club is affiliated with a major department store, it has a leg up on other subscription boxes in that some alterations on garments purchased from the box and brought into a brick-and-mortar Nordstrom are complimentary.

 Online secondhand clothing distributor thredUP launched its own clothing delivery service called Goody Boxes in 2017.
 While technically not a subscription service, Goody Boxes still brings a curated selection of items to the client’s doorstep as often or—not—as they choose.

 A personal look quiz helps company stylists hone in on what kinds of secondhand items clients are looking for, and even takes into account Pinterest inspiration and looks displayed on a client’s Instagram account if provided.